algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A mini-map will be displayed in the top right-hand corner of the screen to help players find their way around.

 To create the mini The mini maps consist of creating another point of life for the player, but from above.

+First of all we need to add a Camera3D node dedicated to the mini-map in our scene, then we just need to configure it the way we want and add the visual features.

 #### Time